wattsworth/lumen-docker/README.md

     $> docker-compose run api bin/rails db:migrate

-5. Host behind a reverse proxy to enable HTTPS
+5. Host behind a reverse proxy to enable HTTPS.
+Configuration files are provided in `/host`.
+The file `nginx-reverse-proxy.conf` provides a complete Nginx configuration.
+Just change the hostname and certificate information.
+If you want to host a Joule node on the same server these configurations can be merged by including the `nginx-joule` configuration and changing the user to `joule` which is required to access the Joule Unix sockets.

+To rebuild the Lumen container see the `/container` directory.

 See https://wattsworth.net/lumen/index.html more information